top of page

 4

 Some Play is individual.
 A lot of Play is communal.
-It's important to elevate play within existing networks as well as naming, mapping, and creating new Play networks based on similar play personalities.
-Prioritizing Play evokes vitality and resilience into any region or system.
+It's important to elevate play within existing networks as well as naming, mapping, and creating new Play groups and networks based on similar play personalities.
+Prioritizing Play evokes vitality and resilience into any region or system, transforming culture in surprising and mesmerizing ways.

 Image by Bailey Torres